emnify/product-docs/DEVELOPMENT.md

 ### Preview content

-Any changes to files that affect the site trigger a [preview workflow](./.github/workflows/preview.yml).
+Any changes to files that affect the site triggers a [preview workflow](./.github/workflows/preview.yml).
 When this workflow runs successfully, you'll see a comment on your pull request with a link to the deployed preview.
 Previews are automatically removed when the pull request is closed.